-His wrist was amputated, and he could never fly, so Christine used Poseidon for education programs.
+His wrist was amputated, and he could never fly, so became an education ambassador.

 Getting an Osprey to Eat in Captivity

-Christine says she loves working with Osprey and specializes in getting them to eat.
+Christine says she loves working with Osprey and has a knack for getting them to eat.

-“In captivity, these birds of prey starve themselves because they’re used to catching live fish and refuse to eat a dead fish.”
+“In captivity, Osprey starve themselves because they’re used to catching live fish and refuse to eat a dead fish.”

 Poseidon was no exception.

-Christine and Betsy hung up a sheet and would lay on the ground outside the pen and put fish in snake tongs to hold the fish until he grabbed it.
+Christine and her Mom, Betsy, hung up a sheet and would lay on the ground outside the pen and put fish in snake tongs to hold the fish until he grabbed it.

-Their faces light up when they explain how excited they were the day he grabbed the fish and ate it.
+Their faces light up explaining their excitement the day he grabbed the fish and ate it.